 Exceeding the global temperature by more than 1.5 degrees has an impact on the environment: rising sea levels as a result of glacier melt, extreme drought, storms and floods, air pollution…

-Without a doubt, human beings play a major role in climate change, but they are also the main agent for acting to stop its effects.
+Without a doubt, human beings play a major role in climate change, but they are also the main agent that can take action in order to stop its effects.

 What do you do in your daily life to reduce your emissions?